 Did you know that some of the most critical market moves happen outside of regular stock market hours?
 From overnight trade wars to breaking news on a drug that will cure cancer, stuff goes down outside of the 9:30 a.m to 4:00 p.m trading session.
-Read on to understand the ways to take advantage of this action.

 Maybe it’s Stocktwits going wild on the news, alerts going off in your pre-market scanner, rumors a company is not going to meet earnings.

 “Somebody knows something, and it’s your job to find out what that something is.”